-Each time it rains, stormwater runoff (rainfall that does not soak into the ground) picks up debris such as litter, pesticides, chemicals, motor oil and dirt as it flows across rooftops, lawns, streets and parking lots.
-These pollutants are deposited, untreated, into our waterways.
+Every time it rains, stormwater runoff (rainfall that does not soak into the ground) picks up debris such as litter, pesticides, chemicals, motor oil and dirt as it flows across rooftops, lawns, streets and parking lots.
+These pollutants can then be deposited -- untreated -- into Milton's waterways.

 Increased runoff from developed areas can also cause flooding and erosion of stream banks, which results in even more pollutants entering our streams.